Rhys-Benson/Orbit/README.md

 I made this game solely using visual studio code.
 It's a great IDE and I would definitely recommend it to anyone.

-Orbit is written in python using the arcade and math libraries.
+Orbit is written in python.
+The main libraries used are arcade and socket.
+Other required libraries include math and pickle.

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [Arcade tutorial and reference](https://api.arcade.academy/en/latest/)
 * [Math library reference](https://docs.python.org/3/library/math.html)